sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ## Mathematical Framework for Machine Unlearning

-The process of machine unlearning can be formalized mathematically for both diffusion models and large language models (LLMs).
+The process of machine unlearning can be formalized mathematically for both diffusion models (DMs) and large language models (LLMs).
 Below, we outline the key objectives and formulations:

 ### 1. Diffusion Models